ShadowNate/MISETranslator/README.md

 must be in the 'ui' subfolder of the application's folder.

 The file:
-- trampol.sqlite (if you have an existing one with saved sessions, use that one instead of the one that is included in the cleandb subfolder)
+- trampol.sqlite (if you have an existing one with saved sessions, use that one instead of the one that is included in the 'cleandb' subfolder)

-must be with the executable within the same folder, for the application to work as intended.
+must be together with the executable within the same folder for the application to work as intended.

 Backups - Updating